SmithWillSuffice/ohanga-pai/content/blog/57_yanis_in_a_harness.md

 It is surprising Yanis is using monetarist understanding, he has friendly MMT colleagues, but seems to not have learned much from them.

-Then he talked about the trade imablance:
+Then he talked about the trade imbalance:
 > @38:00 that is such bs.
 Australia has a sovereign currency and can run deficits too.
 You send away uranium and import smartphones and Teslas... if you are smart.
 The government deficit is irrelevant (except in political